fanf2/kbd/unix69/lego.md

 129 ldu (plus a fraction)

-plus clearance for pcb
+includes 1 ldu (ish) inter-beam gap clearance for pcb

 x position of centre of end holes is

 +/- 3 * 13 studs / 2 - 0.5 stud = 19 studs = 380 ldu

-minus inter-brick gap (1 or 2 ldu) between each beam
+minus inter-beam gap (2 ldu) between each beam

 corner geometry
 ---------------

-the distance between the centre points of the ends of the beams must be 1 stud = 8 mm = 20 ldu minus inter-brick gap (1 or 2 ldu)
+the distance between the centre points of the ends of the beams must be 1 stud = 8 mm = 20 ldu minus inter-beam gap (2 ldu)

   * x1 = 391
   * y1 = 120